“Play is the soil from which a child grows” ~ Vince Gowmon

 We provide a safe, positive and enabling environment, where children are guided and supported by adults that they trust, allowing them to feel confident to explore the world around them, extend their interests and discover their passions.

-We have one Nursery class called Indigo and two Reception classes called Saffron and Citron.
+We have one Nursery class one Reception class.
 These classes work together to provide a solid foundation on which our children can continue their learning journey.

 The Characteristics of the Foundation Stage Curriculum